Maserati Quattroporte

-The Maserati Quattroporte ([ˌkwattroˈpɔrte]) is a four-door full-size luxury sports sedan produced by Italian automobile manufacturer Maserati.
+The Maserati Quattroporte ([ˌkwattroˈpɔrte]) is a four-door full-size luxury sedan produced by Italian automobile manufacturer Maserati.
 The name translated from Italian means "four doors".
-The car is currently in its sixth generation, with the first generation introduced in 1963.
+The production of the sixth generation ended in late 2023, with the first generation introduced in 1963.

 Quattroporte I (AM107, 1963–1969)

 The original Maserati Quattroporte (Tipo AM107) was built between 1963 and 1969.
-It was a large saloon powered by V8 engines—both firsts for a series production Maserati automobile.
+It was a large saloon powered by a V8 engine, both firsts for a series production Maserati automobile.

 History

 The task of styling the Quattroporte was given to Turinese coachbuilder Pietro Frua, who drew inspiration from a special 5000 GT (chassis number 103.060) which he had designed in 1962 for Prince Karim Aga Khan.
 While the design was by Frua, body construction was carried out by Vignale.

 Series I (1963–1966)

 The Quattroporte was introduced at the October–November 1963 Turin Motor Show, where a pre-production prototype was on the Maserati stand next to the Mistral coupé.
 Regular production began in 1964.

 The Tipo 107 Quattroporte joined two other grand tourers, the Facel Vega and the Lagonda Rapide, capable of traveling at speeds of up to 200 km/h on the new motorways in Europe.